End-to-End Deep Learning for Predicting Metric Space-Valued Outputs: Data Applications

 \subsection{New York City Yellow Taxi Data}

 We study daily transportation patterns in Manhattan using yellow taxi trip records released by the New York City Taxi and Limousine Commission (\url{https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page}).
-These records include detailed information such as pick-up and drop-off locations, trip distances, passenger counts, fares, and payment methods.
-To capture external influences, we also collect daily weather history from Weather Underground (\url{https://www.wunderground.com/history/daily/us/ny/new-york-city/KLGA/date}), including temperature, humidity, wind speed, pressure, and precipitation.
+These records include detailed information such as pick-up and drop-off locations, trip distances, passenger counts, fares and payment methods.
+To capture external influences, we also collect daily weather history from Weather Underground (\url{https://www.wunderground.com/history/daily/us/ny/new-york-city/KLGA/date}), including temperature, humidity, wind speed, pressure and precipitation.

-Following the preprocessing of \citet{mull:22:11}, the 66 original taxi zones are grouped into 13 regions.
-For each day between January 1, 2018, and December 31, 2019, we construct a weighted directed network where nodes represent regions and edge weights denote the number of passengers traveling between region pairs.
-Each network is represented by a $13 \times 13$ graph Laplacian matrix and paired with a 13-dimensional predictor vector comprising daily weather information, calendar effects (e.g., day-of-week indicators), and aggregated trip statistics.
+Following the preprocessing steps described in \citet{mull:22:11}, the 66 original taxi zones were grouped into 13 regions.
+For each day between January 1, 2018 and December 31, 2019, we constructed a weighted directed network where nodes represent regions and edge weights denote the number of passengers traveling between region pairs.
+Each network is represented by a $13 \times 13$ graph Laplacian matrix and paired with a 13-dimensional predictor vector comprising daily weather information, calendar effects (e.g., day-of-week indicators) and aggregated trip statistics.
 A full list of predictors is shown in Table~\ref{tab:predictor}.

-To evaluate predictive performance, we use ten-fold cross-validation repeated across 100 Monte Carlo runs, computing MSPE for each method.
+To evaluate predictive performance, ten-fold cross-validation was repeated across 100 Monte Carlo runs, computing MSPE for each method.
 Results in Table~\ref{tab:app} show that E2M achieves the lowest prediction error, outperforming all competing methods by a substantial margin.
 By explicitly respecting the geometry of network outputs, E2M is able to capture complex dependencies in daily passenger flows that methods relying on embeddings or restrictive assumptions fail to model adequately.